Similarity-Distance-Magnitude Activations: Introduction

 \section{Introduction}

-Large neural-network-based language models (LLMs) pose a challenge for interpretable and reliable deployment given the non-identifiability of their parameters \citep[inter alia]{hwang-and-ding-1997}\footnote{Informally, this means that two or more distinct sets of values for the parameters can result in identical output distributions.
-As a consequence, interpreting the parameters of such models is typically much more complicated than with a simple linear regression model, for example.}, which can number in the billions or more.
-Instead of directly interpreting parameters, we might instead consider moving the focus of interpretation to auditing predictions as a form of interpretability by example, or \textit{exemplar}, over the representation space of such models via dense matching.
-However, for real-world deployments, robust approaches for predictive uncertainty are also needed, both for human decision-making and for constructing sequentially dependent LLM pipelines.
+Neural-network-based language models (LMs) pose a challenge for interpretable and reliable deployment given the non-identifiability of their parameters \citep[inter alia]{hwang-and-ding-1997}\footnote{Informally, this means that two or more distinct sets of values for the parameters can result in identical output distributions.
+As a consequence, interpreting the parameters of such models is typically more complicated than with a simple linear regression model, for example.}, which can number in the billions or more.
+Instead of directly interpreting parameters, one option is to move the focus of interpretation to auditing predictions as a form of interpretability by example, or \textit{exemplar}, over the representation space of such models via dense matching \citep{schmaltz-2021-insights}.
+However, for real-world deployments, robust approaches for predictive uncertainty are also needed, both for human decision-making and for constructing sequentially dependent LM pipelines.

-Known theoretical results limit the statistical quantities that can be derived over LLMs.
-Statistical assurances in the distribution-free setting are limited to approximately conditional quantities \citep[inter alia]{Valiant-1984-PAC,LeiAndWasserman-2014-PredictionBands,BarberEtAl-2020-LimitsOfDistributionFree}.
-Further, even typical approximately conditional quantities can be difficult to obtain in practice, since the minimal assumption of exchangeability with a known held-out data set is itself often violated with co-variate and label shifts, which can be difficult to foresee with existing methods.
-Epistemologically, the prevalence of hallucinations and highly-confident wrong answers with widely deployed LLMs suggests a technical impasse in effectively modeling the predictive uncertainty, despite significant work from Bayesian, Frequentist, and empirically motivated perspectives \citep[inter alia]{GalAndZoubin-2016-MCDropout,Angelopoulos-2021-RAPS,GuoEtAl-2017-TempScaling,Lakshminarayanan-2017-DeepEnsembles,Ovadia-EtAl-2019-EvaluatingUncertainty}.
+Known theoretical results limit the statistical quantities that can be derived over LMs.
+Statistical guarantees in the distribution-free setting are limited to approximately conditional quantities \citep[inter alia]{Valiant-1984-PAC,LeiAndWasserman-2014-PredictionBands,BarberEtAl-2020-LimitsOfDistributionFree}.
+Further, even typical approximately conditional quantities can be difficult to obtain in practice, since the minimal assumption of exchangeability with a known held-out dataset is itself often violated with covariate and label shifts, which can be difficult to foresee with existing methods.
+Epistemologically, the prevalence of hallucinations and highly-confident wrong answers with widely deployed LMs suggests a technical impasse in effectively modeling the predictive uncertainty, despite significant work from Bayesian, Frequentist, and empirically motivated perspectives \citep[inter alia]{GalAndZoubin-2016-MCDropout,Angelopoulos-2021-RAPS,GuoEtAl-2017-TempScaling,Lakshminarayanan-2017-DeepEnsembles,Ovadia-EtAl-2019-EvaluatingUncertainty}.
 A foundational piece is evidently missing from the picture.